 In the multi-WAN configuration you can select which external interfaces participate in multi-WAN.
 You must select at least two interfaces to participate in multi-WAN.
 If all interfaces selected in the multi-WAN configuration are down, the Firebox routes outbound connections through the non-participating external interface that has the lowest routing metric.

-Multi-WAN and Policy-Based Routing
+Multi-WAN and SD-WAN

 After you configure multiple external interfaces, you can create policies that send outgoing connections to a specific external interface.
-The policy-based routing settings in a policy override the settings in the multi-WAN configuration for connections that the policy applies to.
+The SD-WAN routing settings in a policy override the settings in the multi-WAN configuration for connections that the policy applies to.

 Multi-WAN and DNS